 Administrators and operators can add or delete firewall rules manually.
-To add a new Firewall Rule click the [Create Firewall Rule] button.
-You will have to choose whether to apply the firewall rule using a software firewall (1st option) or using a hardware firewall specific to Chelsio NICs (2nd option).
+To add a new Firewall Rule click the [Create Firewall Rule] button then choose one of the existing firewall options.

 [Reset] deletes all firewall rules from the database without actually updating the firewall.